 How to Get to Your Module List

-In order to get to your module list, go to Training & Enrollment > Modules & Enrollment on the left.
+In order to get to your module list, go to Learning and then Modules on the left hand navigation panel.

-This will take you to a complete listing of all modules available to you in your site.
-From this location, you can search for modules, as well as enroll Learners directly into modules, create new modules (learn more at Creating a Module), and manage module-related settings.
+From this location, you can click Module List to search for a Module, as well as enroll Learners directly into modules, create new modules (learn more at Creating a Module), or click on a Module's name to manage module-related settings.

 How to Search the Module List

 There are two simple ways to search the module list:

 - Alphabetically: The module list is organized alphabetically by module title.
 It displays 100 modules on a page at a time.
 You can scroll through the module list and use the arrow buttons to navigate between pages.
 You can also click any of the column headers (title, type, approved, or enrolled) to sort the module list by that value.
 For example, clicking on the Enrolled header will sort the module list by number of enrolled Learners, first least-to-most, then most-to-least (if you click Enrolled again).

 - The Search Box: The best way to perform simple searches in the module list is to use the search box:

 Here you can input your desired search terms.
 The search function will look for matches in the title, course description, and the module code of all modules in your site.
 The search function will locate any titles or module codes that contain your search term.
 For example, if you are looking for modules on "Fire Safety", it is advisable to search for the word fire.
 The search function will show any modules that contain the word fire in the title:

 You can also search for exact titles and/or module codes if you know them.
 Just be aware that if you include more information than is contained in a title or code, the search may not find results.
 For example, searching for Fire Safety Inservice will not return any search results, because there is no module title that contains all of those terms.
 When in doubt, search for the least information possible for the most results.